-The lecture series and summer school will be held over 5 full days, comprising 5 short courses by 4 distinguished researchers, 20 hours of lectures, a wine reception, a poster session and a conference dinner.
+The lecture series and summer school will be held over 5 full days, comprising 5 short courses by 4 distinguished researchers, 20 hours of lectures, a wine reception and a conference dinner.
 We will also have a poster session and short talk session where we are keen for participants in the summer school to present their own research.
 The event is timed to follow on from the 2018 ISBA World Meeting, Edinburgh UK, 24th-29th June 2018 (we are an official satellite conference) , MCQMC, Rennes France, 1st-6th July 2018 (we are a partner), and BAYSM 2018, University of Warwick UK, 2nd-3rd July 2018 (we are a partner), and we hope to get a critical mass of both researchers in computational statistics, and those keen to learn more and apply the techniques.
-Numerous bursaries are available for PhD students and early career researchers to cover registration fees (aimed at those within 5 years of submitting their Ph.D.).
+Numerous bursaries (around 30) are available for PhD students and early career researchers to cover registration fees.

 We would like to thank both the London Mathematical Society and CRISM for kindly supporting this activity.
-We would like to thank Amazon and Google for sponsoring the Summer School and providing financial support for early career researchers.
+We would also like to thank Amazon and Google for sponsoring the Summer School and providing financial support for early career researchers.
 Many thanks to Hidamari Design for kindly designing our poster (feel free to use this for publicity, or contact us to request a printed copy).

 Short Course Speakers

 - Art Owen (Stanford) - LMS Invited Lecturer 2018